cshoben/cs201-resources/projectWorkflow.md

   <img src="images/fork-confirmation.png" width="400" />
 </div>

-# Cloning the Repository to Your Computer
+## Step 2: Cloning the Repository to Your Computer

 **_Now we need to clone your fork of the project using Git_**, that is, create a copy of the repo on your local machine.